akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Epilogue — The Years After

-The king visited Stanwey that summer, as promised.
+The King returned to England in July of 1115, and visited Stanwey in the thaw and green of spring, as promised.
 He sat by Harold's fire, heard the tale of the Severn told anew, and laughed until his sides ached.

-Harold died two years later, peacefully, with Beatrice and Godfrey at his side.
-The staghound went with him, somehow, within the week—as if it had only been waiting.
+Harold Red-Wolf, the son of Magnús, died two years later, peacefully, with Beatrice and Godfrey at his side.
+The staghound followed him, somehow, within the week—as if it always had.

-The Duchess of Brittany visited often, and she and Beatrice became true sisters, writing letters that crossed the sea in both directions.
+Stanwey was often warmly visited by Duchess Mathilda Fitzroy of Brittany.
+She and Beatrice became as true sisters, writing many letters, up until a boating accident.

-Queen Matilda lived until 1118, long enough to see her grandson—Beatrice and Godfrey's first child—and to hold him once.
-She told Beatrice, in her final months: "You were the best of my accidents."
+Queen Matilda of England lived until 1118, long enough to see her grandson—Beatrice and Godfrey's first child—and to hold him once.
+She told Beatrice, in her final months: "You were the best of my mistakes."

 The half-sisters married well and moved away.
 Avice wrote once, years later, a letter that might have been an apology.
 Beatrice answered it warmly.
 They never met again.

-Sir Guy de Montfort died on crusade, forgotten by all but the chroniclers who noted his name in passing.
+Sir Guy de Montfort died on crusade, forgotten by all but an obscure chronicler who noted his name in passing.

 Godfrey never became a king.
 He never wanted to.
-He held Stanwey, served his father faithfully, and raised his children to watch and wait and see.
+He held Stanwey, served his father faithfully, and raised his children and grandchildren to watch the skies and wait and see the seasons.

 And Goosie lived to be very old indeed, long past the time when geese should die.
-On warm days, she could still be found in the herb garden, waddling slowly behind a woman who had once been a girl with a goose, a king with a vow, and a road that led home.
+On warm days, she could still be found in the herb garden, waddling slowly behind a woman who had once been a girl with a goose, a surprise to a king with a vow, on a road that led to the home she loved.

 ---